adamdjbrett/aila-hylia/src/posts/2018-02-02-nyc-wells-fargo-dapl.md

 ---
 title: 'NYC, Wells Fargo, and the DAPL'
 permalink: /nyc-wells-fargo-dapl/
-tags: [Banks, mother earth, nodapl, nyc, water, wells fargo]
+tags: [writing, Banks, mother earth, nodapl, nyc, water, wells fargo]
 date: 2018-02-02 09:00:31
 ---
 Coverage of our efforts to get NYC to pull money from Wells Fargo over their funding of DAPL: Coverage from event: